PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 The first time you execute Python code from a Fabric notebook, it typically takes 10-20 seconds to start up and initialize the Spark pool which is used to process notebook code execution requests.
-When the Python code completes its execution, you should see a message for each of the CSV files that have been copied into the lakehouse file system.
+When the Python code completes its execution, you'll see a message for each of the CSV files as they're copied into the lakehouse file system.

 <img src="./images/media/image22.png"  style="width:90%" />